Texas Governor Greg Abbott Posted Fake Winston Churchill Quote About Anti-Fascists

 Abbott was questioned about the tweet, which was deleted just hours after being posted, as he was leaving an unrelated news conference on Tuesday, according to the Texas Tribune.

-“Listen, what I tweeted was a sentiment that I have, and that is antifa is dangerous to society and antifa is the antithesis of safety and security, and they are antagonists to law enforcement as well as to other people,” he said.
+“Listen, what I tweeted was a sentiment that I have, and that is Antifa is dangerous to society and Antifa is the antithesis of safety and security, and they are antagonists to law enforcement as well as to other people,” he said.

 Abbott added that whether Churchill said the words is not the point because the sentiment is still reflective of his opinion.